hackerb9/vt340test/sixeltests/wp/README.md

 ### **IMPORTANT**: Do not hit the F5 key.

-<kbd>F5</kbd> causes WordPerfect to immediately die on my terminal.
-I
+<kbd>F5</kbd> causes WordPerfect to immediately die.

-believe it sends a 'break', which should be ignored.
-It may be misbehaving because of the way I am running it in a specially created account, using 'su'.
+On the VT340, <kbd>F5</kbd> sends an RS232 'break' which the Linux kernel interprets as a request to send an interrupt signal to the current process.
+You can disable that effect by using `stty -brkint`.
+However, I've found it useful, actually.
+There were times when I had remapped keys to a point where I couldn't exit wordperfect.
+It is also handy for quitting the `wpkey` utility.

 ### Even more keys, documentation not yet found

 Although not listed in the online help, certain control keys work, such as <kbd>Ctrl</kbd><kbd>P</kbd> to print.
-[XXX: Surely there is a list somewhere?]
+[XXX: Surely there is a list somewhere?
+Wpterm just shows it as "P Substitution"]

-The VT340's builtin <kbd>Compose</kbd> key works as usual to insert characters like æ, ü, é.
+The VT340's builtin <kbd>Compose</kbd> key works as usual to insert characters like æ, ü, é and to type hexadecimal using the number pad.

-### Menu key mystery
+### Menu key weirdness

-When the terminal type is set to xterm, <kbd>Esc</kbd><kbd>=</kbd>
-opens the **File** menu without requiring a mouse.
-That menu key sequence is supposed to be listed in the upper right hand corner of the screen, but when the terminal is set to "vt220", it just shows empty parentheses `()`.
+<kbd>PF3</kbd><kbd>=</kbd> opens the **File** menu without requiring a
+mouse.
+It is extremely awkward so it seems unlikely this was truly the way people used WordPerfect.
+Was it mouse driven?

 <kbd>Esc</kbd><kbd>F</kbd> also (sometimes) works for "xterm" to open
 the File menu, but does not ever work for "vt220", instead complaining about some missing file.
+I may be able to rebind it to something more useful, like the <kbd>Main Screen</kbd> key.

 ## LK201 Gold Key Editing Keyboard for document processing